 Woven Basket - White & Natural - No. 2

-Style this wide woven basket, handmade from natural grasses, on its own or use it to keep away clutter.
-Ideally used to hold keys, jewelry, or fruit or to hang on the wall, this bowl fits seamlessly into any space with its neutral tones and subtle colorblocking.
+Style this wide woven basket on its own or use it to keep away clutter.
+Handmade from natural grasses, this bowl is ideal for holding keys, jewelry, or fruit, and fits seamlessly into any space with its neutral tones and subtle color blocking.
 Each purchase empowers artisans at WomenCraft in Tanzania.

 - Care instructions: wipe clean with a damp cloth

 - Materials: locally harvested star grass, locally sourced papyrus, and recycled grain sacks used for colors

 - As with all handmade items, slight variations can occur